sinch/docs/docs/sms/sms-java.md

 Before you can handle incoming traffic to your local server, you need to open up a tunnel to your local server.
 For that, you can use [ngrok](https://ngrok.com/) tunnel.
 Open a terminal/command prompt and type: `ngrok http 3000`

-Copy the https address in your window, then run app.js in the command prompt 'node app.js'

 ![requestbin request](images\ngrok.png)

 Go back to your dashboard and change the callback URL for your SMS service.